This website is best viewed in a browser that supports web standards.

 Students assigned Under the Influence or Marijuana 101 will be given a deadline to complete the course.
 Students then must complete a 30-day follow-up to complete this sanction.
 Students failing to do so may receive additional sanctions.

 Contact: Office of Student Affairs at firstname.lastname@example.org or 562-1242.

 This program is designed to educate students on the addiction process and discusses factors that may contribute to addition.
 The session also helps to dispel common myths regarding marijuana and other drug use, i.e. medical complications, how drugs impair functioning, and "medicinal" fallacies.
 Students complete a self evaluation checklist and a drug quiz to check their knowledge of drugs and what they do, and also view a 30 minute video in which young adults share their experiences with drug use.

 Assigned service, like community service, is an unpaid service to a governmental, charitable, or non-profit organization.
-These hours may be completed on campus or in the community and must be documented with the Director of Volunteer Service Learning and Civic Engagement in the Intercultural International Center.
-Contact: Amy Nally, Director of Volunteer Service Learning and Civic Engagement at firstname.lastname@example.org or 562-1954
+These hours may be completed on campus or in the community and must be documented with the Director of Service & Engagement in the Office of International Programs.
+Contact: Amy Nally, Director at firstname.lastname@example.org or 562-1954